CCDirectLink/crosscode-re-docs/animation-sheet.md

 These firstly use the following properties (via inheritance or otherwise):

 ```
-{
 "dirs": <An integer, or a string with an integer written in it due to JavaScript type weirdness>,
- "sheet": <Some sort of sheet reference to pass to ig.Animation - can be a string or a TileSheet>,
 "anchorOffsetX": <number, array with one entry per direction, or not present>,
 "anchorOffsetY": <number, array with one entry per direction, or not present>,
 "anchorOffsetZ": <number, array with one entry per direction, or not present>
-}
 ```

+...along with "sheet" as previously specified.

-Then, the animation can contain either a `frames` array, a `dirFrames` array, or neither.
+Additionally, the animation can contain either a `frames` array, a `dirFrames` array, or neither.

 For a `frames` array, the additional format is as follows (note that this is still properties being included in the same object):

 ```
-{
 "frames": <An array for an Animation frames list, that is, one tile index for each frame. -1 means 'invisible' - this is not affected by frame tile indexing.>,
 "tileOffsets": <An array.
 For each direction, an integer that offsets the frame tile indexes>,
 "flipX": <Optional: An array, containing, for each direction, a value coerced to a boolean for that direction>,
 "dirOffsets": <Optional: An array containing Vec3s.
 These are added to the "offset" property (created if it doesn't exist).>,
 "dirAngles": <Optional: An array containing numbers.
 The "angle" property for each direction is overwritten with values from here.>,
 "allDirFlipX": <Optional: Applied after flipX, inverts flipX values.
 If none exist, applies flipX to everything.>
-}
 ```

 Further details are based on the Animation format.
 See "animation.md" for details on this.